devansh-lodha/signal-synth-ml/README.md

 ---

 ### Acknowledgements
 This project was developed as part of coursework for an advanced machine learning course, guided by Prof. Nipun Batra.
+The explorations were inspired by foundational papers in the field of implicit neural representations and matrix completion.